CSA-OCP-GER/unicorn/challenges.istio.5.sm-insights.md

 ## Enable Kiali ##

+> If you have installed Istio with the "DEFAULT" profile, you need to do the following steps.
+Otherwise (profile "DEMO"), Kiali is already installed and ready to use.
+Just move on to **Access Kiali**

 As mentioned above, Kiali is a new solution that is designed especially for Istio.
 It can answer the following questions: